dandevri/cod.es/MDN/javascript-objects/javascript-objects.md

 JavaScript is often described as a prototype-based language.

+Distinction between object's prototype and the prototype property on constructor functions.
+The former is the property on each instance, and the latter is the property on the constructor.

 **Each object has a prototype object, which acts as a template object that inherits methods and properties from.

  Prototype Chain; different objects have properties and methods defined on other objects available to them.